-Last January, former Secretary of State Clinton asked "what difference, at this point, does it make?"
+Former Secretary of State Clinton asked "what difference, at this point, does it make?"
 It makes a big difference.
 The truth matters, and the victims' families as well as the American people deserve to know what happened.
 Watch this video and help us demand that Hillary Clinton come clean on the following:

 • Who knew what and when?

 • Why were the talking points changed 12 times?

 • Why did her spokesperson delete critical facts regarding the attacks?